Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

-We match the hierarchy top-down: domains first, then slots, values, intents, and actions.
-Only slots of matched domains are considered; unmatched domains exclude their slots.
-This applies similarly to values, intents, and actions.

-On Wikipedia and ArXiv, comparison results are from \citet{lo2024ontologylearning} using their evaluation scripts.
+\paragraph{Graph F1} On Wikipedia and arXiv, comparison results are from \citet{lo2024ontologylearning} using their evaluation scripts.
 We report their literal, fuzzy, continuous, and graph F1 metrics.
-Graph F1 embeds predicted and ground truth graphs, comparing their structure through graph convolutions.
+Graph~F1 measures structural similarity between a predicted graph $G'$ and a gold graph $G$.
+Each node is embedded using a 2-layer graph convolution, and nodes are matched by cosine similarity.
+Let $s_{\text{graph}}$ be the total similarity of the best node matching.
+Graph precision and recall are defined as: \( \text{Graph-Precision} = \frac{s_{\text{graph}}}{|V'|}, \text{Graph-Recall} = \frac{s_{\text{graph}}}{|V|}, \) where $V'$ and $V$ are the node sets of $G'$ and $G$, respectively.
+For more details, see \citet{lo2024ontologylearning}.